-Guidance for institutions on sustainability
+Guidance for institutions on environmental sustainability

 Introduction

 1. Climate change is one of the defining challenges of our time.
 Anyone engaging an architect is entitled to expect that the appointed individual will have the competence to offer a service that will provide the skills, knowledge, experience and behaviours in order to be able to address climate change through sustainable architecture, regardless of the type or scale of the project.
 Designing for climate change is a key competence for architects in order to address the Climate Emergency.